MartinMadeIt/RestaurantApp/README.md

 Even if it is just a little project I try to make it really as good as it can be.
 So after finishing current project Reastaurant App will await for next releases with some:

 * fix: refactor some code that might look cleaner
-* feat: Dark mode, Login Page
+* feat: Dark mode, Login Page, delete buttons in Client Database View and Single Client View, add delete button in list of added to order items